Coinmama VS Coinbase: Crypto Exchange Comparison

 It’s highly unlikely for hackers to attack Coinmama since customers don’t store their funds in wallets on the platform.
 This is why the company doesn’t employ such stringent security methods as other exchanges might do.
 They even lack the basic two-factor authentication method which is a bit worrisome, so make sure you come up with a strong password that contains upper and lower case letters, numbers, and symbols.
 The strongest protection used by Coinmama is the 256-Bit SSL encryption on pages guarding private information.

-The small amount that’s left online for easier access is protected with two-factor authentication that needs confirmation from two user devices before authorizing a transaction.
+If you activate two-factor authentication you’ll need confirmation from two user devices before gaining access to your Coinbase account.
 All confidential data is secured with AES-256 encryption and insured by the FDIC (Federal Deposit Insurance Corporation) for US residents, up to a maximum of $250,000.

 The fees at Coinmama prove that convenience comes at a price.
 The company functions as a brokerage service and sells the coins to you directly, which significantly reduces the processing time but that makes it more expensive.